rdoyle45/MCMU/README.txt

 coefficients.

-This program relies on the use of the program BOLSIG+ all right reserved by Gerjan Hagelaar of the Laboratoire Plasma et Conversion d’Energie (LAPLACE)
+This program relies on the use of the program BOLSIG+ all rights reserved by Gerjan Hagelaar of the Laboratoire Plasma et Conversion d’Energie (LAPLACE)